The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 A new company to manufacturing pens, Dayspring Pens has long been a company that focused on gifting pens and custom engravings.

-This means that the Alexandria fountain pen was designed to be a great gift pen.
+Designers created the Alexandria fountain pen to be a great gift pen.
 Affordable, large barreled, and finished with 23k gold, the pen has a classic understated aesthetic that draws the eye to the custom engraving on the cap.

 With a responsive, medium point nib and a free line of custom engraving with the pen, the Alexandria is an easy gift to give at around $30.